U.S. investors look to profit on Brazil rate hike

-NEW YORK (Reuters) - Brazil’s decision to hike its key interest rate to 11 percent, its highest level in two years, has some yield-hungry U.S. investors smacking their lips.
+NEW YORK, April 4 (Reuters) - Brazil’s decision to hike its key interest rate to 11 percent, its highest level in two years, has some yield-hungry U.S. investors smacking their lips.

 After all, they argue Brazil has an upside and may carry less risk than the other BRIC countries of Russia, India and China.
 Hopes that Brazil’s next president to be elected in October will rein in spending and adjust macroeconomic policies sparked a rally in domestic markets in the past few days.